-- If the problem cannot be easily fixed (such as the ZWESISTC task not running), then it is likely that the cross memory server is not running.
-To check whether the cross memory is running, check that the started task ZWESISTC is active. - If this is the first time you set up Zowe, it is possible that the cross memory server configuration did not complete successfully.
-To set up and configure the cross memory server, follow steps as described in the topic Installing and configuring the Zowe cross memory server (ZWESISTC) on page 132.
-Once ZWESISTC is started, if problems persist, check its log to ensure it has been able to correctly locate its load module ZWESIS01 as well as the parmlib ZWESIP00. - If there is an authorization problem, the message might include Permission Denied.
+If this is the first time you set up Zowe, it is possible that the cross memory server configuration did not complete successfully.
+To set up and configure the cross memory server, follow steps as described in the topic Installing and configuring the Zowe cross memory server (ZWESISTC) on page 144.
+Once ZWESISTC

+• If there is an authorization problem, the message might include Permission Denied.
 For example: